ubarsc/pylidar/doc/source/spdv4format.rst

 Point Data
 ----------

-Pulse data live under the DATA/POINTS group.
+Point data live under the DATA/POINTS group.
 Each column is a separate dataset.
 These are the fields that PyLidar recognises.
 Other optional fields can be created.
 If a field has 'GAIN' and 'OFFSET' attributes these will be applied to data transparently.
 Request unscaled versions by appending '_U' to field name.